Rehearsal-Free Continual Federated Learning with Synergistic Synaptic Intelligence

 \section{Background and Related Work}

 \textbf{Federated Learning.} Federated Learning (FL) is a technique designed to train a shared global model by aggregating models from multiple clients that are trained on their own local private datasets \citep{mcmahan2017communication,wang2023fedcda,wang2024fednlr}.
-One widely used architecture for FL is FedAvg \citep{mcmahan2017communication}, which optimizes the global model by aggregating the parameters of local models trained on private local data.
-However, traditional FL algorithms like FedAvg face challenges due to data heterogeneity, where the datasets on clients are Non-IID (non-independent and identically distributed), resulting in degraded model performance \citep{Jeong2018CommunicationEfficientOM,wang2024feddse}.
+However, traditional FL algorithms like FedAvg face challenges due to data heterogeneity, where the datasets on clients are Non-IID, resulting in degraded model performance \citep{Jeong2018CommunicationEfficientOM,wang2024feddse}.
 To address the Non-IID issue in FL, a proximal term is introduced in the optimization process in \citep{li2020federated} to mitigate the effects of heterogeneous and Non-IID data distribution across participating devices.
-Another approach, federated distillation \citep{DBLP:journals/corr/abs-1811-11479}, aims to distill the knowledge from multiple local models into the global model by aggregating only the soft predictions generated by each model.
-The authors in \citep{lin2020ensemble} proposed a knowledge distillation method that utilizes unlabeled training samples as a proxy dataset.
+Another approach, federated distillation \citep{DBLP:journals/corr/abs-1811-11479}, aims to distill the knowledge from multiple local models into the global model by aggregating only the soft predictions.
 However, these methods primarily address Non-IID static data with spatial heterogeneity, overlooking potential challenges posed by streaming tasks with temporal heterogeneity.